Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 	   and when we meet DO ?
 		we need to ward %? against all prior generated occurrences

-	   This is implemented in :ward which, depending on both current type and the first character of the upcoming command - '>' indicates either a generative DO or a generated occurrence - is entered after :string
+	   This is implemented in :ward which is entered from :ps depending on both current type and the first character of the upcoming command - as '>' indicates either a generative DO or a generated occurrence

 	   Note that, in case of no-compliance, the user must be informed as to what prior statement caused the conflict, on what line.
-	   For this LineNo notifies the current line number as soon as parent enters :line, prior to :string
+	   For this LineNo notifies the current line number as soon as parent enters :line, prior to :string.
 The current line number is stored along with the current generative action or generated occurrence in :ward

-	3. reuse existing guard or trigger:{bar,on}
+	3. reuse existing guard or triggers { bar, on }
-	   After :inform - which sorts out conditions and events to inform current action's guard and trigger:{bar,on} - we want to reuse existing guard and trigger:{bar,on} from instantiated
+	   After :inform - which sorts out conditions and events to inform current action's guard and triggers { bar, on } - we want tocw reuse existing guard and triggers { bar, on } from the already instantiated

 		( .guard, ( .trigger:(.bar,.on), (.occurrence,ON|OFF) ))

 	   according to
-		per ?:%( ?:~%(~%(?,*guard),?), ( ., (.,ON|OFF) ))
+		// find %? so that all *guard conditions apply to %? per ?:%( ?:~%(~%(?,*guard),?), ( ., (.,ON|OFF) ))
-			// all *guard conditions apply to %? in ~.:( ~%(?,%?), *guard )
+			// verify that all %? conditions apply to *guard in ~.:( ~%(?,%?), *guard )
-				// all %? conditions apply to *guard do { ~(*guard), ((*,guard),%?) }
+				// free current *guard and use existing do { ~(*guard), ((*,guard),%?) }

-	   which, if found, frees previous and use existing to instantiate do ( *guard, ((*bar,*on), *action ))
+		and likewise for *bar and for *on

-	  This is implemented in :register which is entered after :inform
+	   This is implemented in :register which is entered after :inform and eventually performs
+		   do ( *guard, ((*bar,*on), *action ))

 NOTES
 	. currently we do allow CL string DO string // with same string